Types of Depression

 - Has never had a manic episode or an unequivocal hypomanic episode

-DSM-IV, Diagnostic and Statistical Manual of Mental Disorders, ed.
-4. Washington DC: American Psychiatric Association (APA).
-1994.
+DSM-V, Diagnostic and Statistical Manual of Mental Disorders, ed.
+5. Washington DC: American Psychiatric Association (APA).
+2013.
 For a description of hypomanic episode, see cyclothymia.

 Seasonal Affective Disorder (SAD)—Fluctuations in mood in depressed people may be season-related.
 People with season-related depression are usually depressed during the fall and winter, and become healthier in spring and summer.
 Although rare, some become depressed in spring and summer, and healthier in the fall and winter.
 The cause for this may be a result of reduced melatonin secretion in the brain.
 Melatonin secretion is triggered by sunlight, which is sparse during winter, especially in places where winter days are shortest.